AZHenley/hcse-dissertations/README.md

 # List of human-centered software engineering dissertations

-This is a list of dissertations that focus on the human factors of software engineering.
+This is a list of dissertations that focus on the human aspects of software engineering.
 Feel free to contribute by editting the file using GitHub, submitting a pull request, or emailing me (azh@utk.edu).

 ## 2020
 * [User-Centered Design of Principled Programming Languages](http://reports-archive.adm.cs.cmu.edu/anon/2020/CMU-CS-20-127.pdf)